pegjs/pegjs/README.md

     parser.parse("abcd"); // throws an exception

 You can tweak parser behavior by passing a second parameter with an options object to the `parse` method.
-Only one option is currently supported:
+Two options are currently supported:

   * `startRule` — name of the rule to start parsing from
+  * `startOffset` — start parsing the input at this position

 Parsers can also support their own custom options.